-When I wrote about the best viewpoints in Porto, I hadn’t yet been to Serra do Pilar Monastery.
+When I first wrote about the best viewpoints in Porto, I hadn’t yet been to Serra do Pilar Monastery.
 The white circular church on the Vila Nova de Gaia side of the Dom Luis bridge in Porto looks beautiful during the day and orange lighting gives the arches underneath it a magical glow at night.

-You can see it as you stroll along the river or sit at a streetside café in the Ribeira, as you cross the top tier of the bridge on foot, or as you pass beneath the iron structure on a boat tour.
-What you really need to do, however, is visit it.
-That’s why I’ve included it as one of the ‘must sees’ on my Best of Porto Self-Guided Walking Tour
+You can see Serra do Pilar as you stroll along the river or sit at a streetside café in the Ribeira neighbourhood, as you cross the top tier of the Dom Luis I bridge on foot, or as you pass beneath this iron structure on a boat tour.

 Looking for a place to stay in Porto?
 See my Porto accommodation guide